 - Collin County: to be considered, at least 75% of program participants must be Collin County residents

 - Medical research related to cancer or heart disease

 - Programs that use technology to serve people with barriers to reading due to low vision or learning differences

 Fall LOI (currently closed; was due August 29th)

 - Community Services (Social Services, Veterans, Youth)

-Special LOI: 19th Amendment Centennial LOI (due August 29th)
+Special LOI: 19th Amendment Centennial LOI (currently closed; was due August 29th)